Securely connect MCU-powered devices from the silicon to the cloud

 Bring the benefits of connectivity to legacy equipment that's already in service—brownfield equipment—without exposing it to the internet.
 With an Azure Sphere guardian module, IoT retrofits are more secure, substantially easier, and more cost-effective than ever.

-With Azure Sphere, manufacturers and solution providers can build devices that are secure from the start and that stay secure throughout the device lifetime.
+With Azure Sphere, manufacturers and developers can build secure connected IoT devices from the point of production through lifetime of the device.
 Give your customers differentiated value and peace of mind while growing your business.
-Research by Greenberg Strategy shows that security can help drive market share.

 Our hardware ecosystem